 - A12.
 The reliability of data is influenced by its source and nature and is dependent on the circumstances under which it is obtained.
 Accordingly, the following are relevant when determining whether data is reliable for purposes of designing substantive analytical procedures: - (a) Source of the information available.
 For example, information may be more reliable when it is obtained from independent sources outside the entity;4 - (b) Comparability of the information available.
 For example, broad industry data may need to be supplemented to be comparable to that of an entity that produces and sells specialized products; - (c) Nature and relevance of the information available.
 For example, whether budgets have been established as results to be expected rather than as goals to be achieved; and - (d) Controls over the preparation of the information that are designed to ensure its completeness, accuracy and validity.
 For example, controls over the preparation, review and maintenance of budgets. - (e) Prior year knowledge and understanding.
-For example, the knowledge gained during previous audits, together with the auditor's understanding of the effectiveness of the accounting and internal control systems and the types of problems that in prior periods have given rise to accounting adjustments.
+For example, the knowledge gained during previous audits, together with the auditor's understanding of the effectiveness of the entity's system of internal control and the types of problems that in prior periods have given rise to accounting adjustments.

-4 ISA (UK) 500, Audit Evidence, paragraph A31.
+4 ISA (UK) 500, Audit Evidence, paragraph A35.

 - A13.
 The auditor may consider testing the operating effectiveness of controls, if any, over the entity's preparation of information used by the auditor in performing substantive analytical procedures in response to assessed risks.
 When such controls are effective, the auditor generally has greater confidence in the reliability of the information and, therefore, in the results of analytical procedures.
 The operating effectiveness of controls over non-financial information may often be tested in conjunction with other tests of controls.
 For example, in establishing controls over the processing of sales invoices, an entity may include controls over the recording of unit sales.
-In these circumstances, the auditor may test the operating effectiveness of controls over the recording of unit sales in conjunction with tests of the operating effectiveness of controls over the processing of sales invoices.
+In these circumstances, the auditor may test the operating effectiveness of controls over the processing of sales invoices.
 Alternatively, the auditor may consider whether the information was subjected to audit testing.
-ISA (UK) 500 establishes requirements and provides guidance in determining the audit procedures to be performed on the information to be used for substantive analytical procedures. - A14.
+ISA (UK) 500 establishes requirements and provides guidance in determining the audit procedures.5 - A14.
 The matters discussed in paragraphs A12(a)-A12(d) are relevant irrespective of whether the auditor performs substantive analytical procedures on the entity's period end financial statements, or at an interim date and plans to perform substantive analytical procedures for the remaining period.
 ISA (UK) 330 (Revised July 2017) establishes requirements and provides guidance on substantive procedures performed at an interim date.6